 - Helmet use — Riders over the age of 21 who have at least $10,000 in medical insurance benefits do not need to wear a helmet in Florida.
 However, if you choose not to wear a helmet, this can be considered negligence on your part.
 The cases in our state are inconsistent on this issue.

 - Use of earphones — Florida prohibits motorcyclists from using any listening devices other than hearing aids while operating their vehicles.

 - Street-legal bikes — Motorcycles must have footrests, handlebars and working stop lights and turn signals.

 - Red lights — Some states allow motorcyclists to go through red lights if they are sitting at an intersection and the light stays red for a long time because it doesn’t detect the motorcycle.
 Florida, however, does not allow this.
 So if you went through a red light and got into a crash, some of the fault will be assigned to you.

 Other facts and circumstances may also affect your motorcycle accident injury claim.
 Your attorney will be able to give you a full explanation and assess the strength of your case.

 With offices in Tavares, Inverness and Clermont, Largey Law Firm represents injured motorcyclists throughout Central Florida.
-Call 352-253-0456 or contact us online to schedule a free attorney consultation.
+Contact us online to schedule a free attorney consultation.